Statement of Purpose

 Child Health Surveillance Checks

 The Practice offers Child Health Surveillance Checks for new babies aged 6 – 8weeks.
-These are carried out by Dr Ahmed.

 Joint injections are also available after consultation with the GP.